 “I have seen many common problems marketers and business owners across various industries encounter.”

 The visitors wanted to read material about the common problems others like themselves had.
-Once the analyst realized this, they set to work on making this sentence a link to the article linked below in the second paragraph.
+Once the analyst realized this, they set to make this sentence a link to the article linked below in the second paragraph.
 And do you know what happened?
 An uplift in the click-through rate to the new article!
 Success.

-Rage clicks are similar.
-When you see in your snapshot reports, that visitors are rage clicking in areas where there are no links.
+Rage clicks are similar when you see in your snapshot that visitors are rage clicking in areas where there are no links.
 No actionable items.
 Stop and ask yourself what is it the visitors are trying to tell me?
 Are they after more information?
 In most cases, that’s it exactly.

 Other times, rage and dead space clicks show you an issue on your site.

-Looking for opportunities to improve your UX design can be as easy as looking for dead and rage clicks on the page.
-Visitors who click just outside the clickable area.
-Or when the element is slow to show as active, can cause rage clicks.
+Looking for opportunities to improve your UX design can be as easy as looking for dead and rage clicks on the page—visitors who click just outside the clickable area.
+Or when the element is slow to show as active, it can cause rage clicks.